Charles Rangel: 2011–2017: Final years in Congress

 Republicans took over control of the House as the 112th Congress began in January 2011, meaning Rangel would have lost his Ways and Means chair even without his ethics issues.
 He was not considered for the ranking member slot either, which after a contested election among the Democratic caucus had gone to former acting chair Sander Levin.
 His difficulties were not completely over; the National Legal and Policy Center filed a complaint with the Federal Election Commission alleging that he had improperly paid legal bills from a political action committee.
 To cover both ongoing and past legal expenses he established a legal defense fund (whose creation was approved by the House Ethics Committee).
+Nonetheless, despite the censure and the issues around it, he was still a respected figure.

-He was the first elected politician to use the now-defunct Visible Vote mobile app to interact directly with his constituents.
+He was the first elected politician to use the subsequently-defunct Visible Vote mobile app to interact directly with his constituents.

 During 2011 Rangel became the first member of Congress to declare support for the Occupy Wall Street movement and made several visits to their nearby demonstration site in Zuccotti Park.
 However the protesters themselves picketed Rangel's office, objecting to his free trade stance (in particular to agreements he supported with Panama and with South Korea that they said resulted in jobs being exported).

 In early 2012, Rangel was beset by a back injury and a serious viral infection; he was away from Congress for three months.
 Moreover, his district had been renumbered as the 13th District following the 2010 census, and its demographics had been changed significantly.
 He found himself in a district that stretched from Harlem to the Bronx and was now majority-Hispanic; it was 55 percent Hispanic and 27 percent African American.
 As a result, Rangel faced a serious primary challenge from State Senator Adriano Espaillat.
 Rangel struggled with fundraising, and he began receiving contributions from fellow members of Congress whom he had helped over the years.
 In the June 26 primary – the real contest in what was still an overwhelmingly Democratic district – Rangel defeated Espaillat by less than a thousand votes, with a result that took two weeks to fully resolve.
 He won the subsequent November general election easily.